Cuando quiero llorar no lloro (TV series): Plot

 In 1963, a renowned mentalist named Norman Reinhart (Omar Sanchez) visits Colombia where his mental powers are broadcast through the radio and television.
 Two upper-class women, Sara Koppel of Umaña (Maribel Abello) and her aunt Rosalia Koppel (Margalida Castro) attend the show.
 The mentalist announces that Sara is pregnant and her unborn child will be named Victorino.
 He will be born on the same date and hour with other two babies also called Victorino, with whom he will share a deadly curse: The day that Victorino finds another Victorino and another Victorino, Victorino dies.
 During the same session the seer also foresees that the President of United States of America John F. Kennedy would be killed.

-Sara does not believe in the prophecy but then discovers she is pregnant and, on November 2 of 1963, she gives birth prematurely to her only son Victorino Umaña Koppel in an elegant clinic in Bogota, after her husband Rodrigo is discovered travelling with a lover in a phony job travel.
+Sara does not believe in the prophecy but then discovers she is pregnant and, on November 2 of 1963, she gives birth prematurely to her only son Victorino Umaña Koppel in an elegant clinic in Bogotá, after her husband Rodrigo is discovered travelling with a lover in a phony job travel.
 The child is baptized by his grandparents Juan (Carlos Duplat) and Julia.
 Sara is terrified upon realizing that she has given her son the name prophesied by Reinhart.

 Meanwhile in a public hospital of the same city Victorino Perdomo Rangel is born of Romulo Perdomo (Edgardo Román), a humble barber and an ANAPO party member, and Amparo Rangel (Patricia Grisales), a housewife.
 The Perdomo family has two girls, Carola and Maria Eugenia, named after the wife and daughter of President Gustavo Rojas Pinilla, respectively.
 Coincidentally Amparo is one of the people present during the show where Reinhart uttered the prophecy.

 Simultaneously Victorino Moya is born in a hovel in the hills around the city.
 Rubelia (Adelaida Otalora), his mother, is a maid employed by the Umaña-Koppel family.
 Ceferino (Alejandro Muñoz), Victorino's father, left his family to seek his fortune in the eastern plains and then Rubelia married Facundo (Álvaro Rodriguez), a worker who beats her when he's drunk and with whom she has two more children, Mireya and Guillermo.

 Over the years, the three Victorinos live in a completely different reality, each with his own family.